 Addiction is a disease that needs to be managed over time.
 While rehab is highly effective in the early stages of addiction recovery, aftercare is equally important.
 The chances of relapsing are highest in the first few months of sobriety and up to a year after your quit date.
 The best way to prevent a relapse is to explore drug and alcohol aftercare programs and find the best fit for your needs.

 Are you or a loved one looking to enter an aftercare recovery program?
-Zinnia Healing is here for you and ready to help.
+Zinnia Health is here for you and ready to help.
 The treatment center offers customized addiction recovery programs for every patient.
 Each program is created with compassion and designed to tackle the underlying causes of addiction.